department-of-veterans-affairs/vagov-content/pages/life-insurance/about-soes-rewrite-lw.md

   <li class="process-step list-three"><h4>Sign in with your CAC or your DS Logon</h4>
   Use your CAC or DS Logon to sign in to SOES.</li>
     <li class="process-step list-four"><h4>View or make changes to your SGLI coverage</h4>
  View and manage your policy information and make changes to your life insurance beneficiaries.
 Refresh the page to view your changes.
-If you've made a change your spouse is required to know about, they will receive a letter in the mail.<br> <br>
+If you've made a change that your spouse is required to know about, they will receive a letter in the mail.<br> <br>
       <b>Note:</b> Any pending (effective in the future) changes will be noted on your SOES home screen. </li>
 </ol>